latest news

 child introductions

-Cicely is 16 years old and has Cri du Chat syndrome Her favourite colour is pink Her favourite animals are...
+Hannah is 13 years old and has Cri du Chat syndrome Her favourite colour is pink Her favourite animals are...